finos/FDC3/docs/api-bridging/spec.md

   * if the `meta.requestGuid` is known,
     * add the message to the collated responses for the request,
       * augment any `AppIdentifier` types in the response message with a `desktopAgent` field matching that of the responding Desktop Agent,
-      * if all expected responses have been received (i.e. all connected agents or he specified agent have responded, as appropriate),
+      * if all expected responses have been received (i.e. all connected agents or the specified agent have responded, as appropriate),
         * produce the collated response message and return to the requesting Desktop Agent.
       * else await the configured response timeout or further responses,
         * if the timeout is reached without any responses being received
           * produce and return an appropriate [error response](../api/ref/Errors).
-  * else discard the response message (as it is a delayed to a request that has timed out or is otherwise invalid).
+  * else discard the response message (as it is a delayed response to a request that has timed out or is otherwise invalid).
 * else the message is invalid and should be discarded.

 ### Workflows Broken By Disconnects